Sonat-Consulting/spacehex-clients/README.md

 Spacehex-clients
 --------

-Create a branch of this repository for your team.
+### Getting started
+* Clone this repository.
-Pick a language from the list below and follow the instructions in that repository to start a test flight.
+* Pick a language from the list below.
+* Follow the instructions in the readme in that directory to start a test flight.

 #### Specific instructions for each client listed here:
 * [Kotlin](spacehex-kotlin-client)